UweTrottmann/trakt-java/README.md

 </dependency>
 ```

-You also might want to use the [OkHttp][5] client, but it is not required.
+It is also strongly recommended to use [OkHttp][5], but it is not required.

 Calling endpoints
 -----------------